jsedano/jsedano.github.io/_posts/2021-01-10-n-queens-backtracking.markdown

 ---
 This is the `N-Queens` problem solution with a `backtraking` approach, look here for the [N-Queens brute force approach][N-Queens brute force].

-If you are not familiar with the `N-Queens` problem [look here for an examplation][N-Queens brute force].
+If you are not familiar with the `N-Queens` problem [look here for an explanation][N-Queens brute force].

 You can find the complete code for this post here: [NQueensBacktracking.java][NQueensBacktracking.java].